Cvndas/HaliGaliJava/README.md

 **Improvement:**
 This test simulates a full play sequence, involving both CPU and user actions, within the main game loop.
-It significantly improved the instruction coverage of Main.java from 23% to 31%, and branch coverage from 16% to 26%.
+It improved the instruction coverage of Main.java from 23% to 31%, and branch coverage from 16% to 26%.
 Previously untested paths—like turn progression, victory checks, and participant updates—are now executed.
 In total, the project gained 7% coverage, and 86 instructions were newly covered.